bitnami/charts/bitnami/aspnet-core/README.md

 <!--- app-name: ASP.NET Core -->

-# Bitnami package for ASP.NET Core
+# Bitnami Secure Images Helm chart for ASP.NET Core

 ASP.NET Core is an open-source framework for web application development created by Microsoft.
 It runs on both the full .NET Framework, on Windows, and the cross-platform .NET Core.